 I have also been an avid writer for most of my life, starting with personal journals and moving onto self-help and alternative healing articles.
 I have been involved in creative writing roleplay for more than two decades–at one time running my own online creative writing roleplay forums–before progressing into writing and publishing my own books.
 And my writing follows a similar random-chaotic pattern as my drawings, as in I do not plan out my stories in advance.
 I begin with a very loose concept in mind, and then I write whatever comes to me at the moment; the story creating itself, and somehow, in the end, becoming a coherent whole.

 I decided to add some of my kalimba music to my blog which is played on an African tuned karimba (one type of kalimba instrument).

-I started playing about three and a half years ago, and the first song, My Song 1 is the first song I’ve ever composed; though it didn’t come to me all at once.
+I started playing about three and a half years ago, and My Song 1 is the first song I’ve ever composed; though it didn’t come to me all at once.
 It was a work in progress over the span of months.
-And the second song, My Song 2 is, in fact, the second part of the first song which I didn’t compose until about a year ago.
+And My Song 2 is, in fact, the second part of the first song which I didn’t compose until about a year ago.
 I recorded them separately, however, which is why the second song sounds like it starts in the middle of something else; it does, the first song.

 A Glimpse Inside my Mind

 Some who might have been following my story Wolf might be feeling frustrated or even annoyed that I have cut the story short; my attention going in a new direction.
 But this is how my mind works.
 It is constantly changing and shifting to a new direction, where I will get snippets of stories coming to mind, begin to write them down, then a new idea comes to mind.
 Sometimes the new idea is a slight variation of what I had been writing, or sometimes it is something entirely different; maybe not even a story but a new doodle.